oBreak/oB-WAF-verifier/roadmap.md

 - [Complete] Change data structures to have an index and method to extract data.
 - [Complete] Handles multiple search terms
 - [Complete] Investigate how the output prints # of lines in debug and output.
+- [Complete] Determine cause of false negatives
+- [Complete] Develop filter to identify WAF block messaging
+- [Complete] Apply filter to response.text
+- [Complete] Determine how output should be presented